Sovereignty and the Art of Being Human

 True sovereignty is based upon a profound sensitivity and compassion.

 Sovereignty is primarily a function of relationship: our relationship with ourselves, and our relationship with our world.

-We can define sovereignty as the capacity to take full responsibility for ourselves in relation to the whole.
-It is the ability to make decisions and to act on them from a place of deep self-knowledge and self-mastery, rather than from conditioning and reactivity.
+We can define sovereignty as the capacity to take full responsibility for ourselves in relation to the whole and to relate from a place of deep self-knowledge and self-mastery, rather than from wounding, conditioning and reactivity.